Moduli of hybrid curves I: Variations of canonical measures: Introduction

 \section{Introduction}

-In this paper we study canonical measures on Riemann surfaces and their \emph{tropical} and \emph{hybrid} limits.
+In this paper we study \emph{canonical measures} on Riemann surfaces and their \emph{tropical and hybrid limits}.

-By canonical measure on a Riemann surface we mean the Arakelov-Bergman measure $\mu_\Ar$ defined by the use of holomorphic one-forms.
+By canonical measure on a Riemann surface we mean the Arakelov--Bergman measure $\mu_\Ar$ defined in terms of holomorphic one-forms.
 For a compact Riemann surface $S$ of positive genus $g$, this is the positive density measure of total mass $g$ on $S$ given by